What are Comments?

 • Clear thinking first: Writing pseudocode makes you focus on the steps instead of syntax.

-• Easier to understand: Someone else (or future you) can read the pseudo code and know what the program should do, even without C++ knowledge.
+• Easier to understand: Someone else (or future you) can read the pseudocode and know what the program should do, even without C++ knowledge.

-• Reduces mistakes: Once the logic is correct in pseudo code, turning it into real code is much easier.
+• Reduces mistakes: Once the logic is correct in pseudocode, turning it into real code is much easier.

 Example